tirta-ir/LLM-Open-Course-by-Kalbe/README.md

-# LLM-Open-Course-by-Kalbe
+# LLMs Open Course by Kalbe Tirta

-This repository is used for homework assignment submissions by the author for KDU LLM Meet Up.
+This repository contains my assignment for Weekly of the LLM Class at Kalbe Digital University.